 This helps the school to gain a better understanding of their child, and involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEN procedures and practices and providing regular feedback on their child's progress.
+This includes supporting them in terms of understanding SEND procedures and practices and providing regular feedback on their child's progress.

-$\cdot$ Work with and in support of outside agencies
+\cdot Work with and in support of outside agencies

-When the pupils' needs cannot be met by the school alone.
-Some of these services include Send Support Services, which includes Educational Psychology Service, Communication Service and Behaviour Service.
+When the pupils' needs cannot be met by the school alone outside agencies become involved.
+These services include Send Support Services: Educational Psychology Service, Communication Service and Behaviour Service.